gvwilson/thirdbit/src/fiction/makers-return/index.md

 she was never sure which.
-It turned back to the cart in question, the back end of which was resting on a tree stump while the bot mended its rear axle.
+It turned back to the cart in question, the back end of which was resting on a tree stump while the bot fitted it with a new rear axle.

-Crusher and Beevy were busy turning logs into planks, not that either would been much fun to play tag with.
+Crusher and Beevy were busy turning logs into planks, not that either would been much fun to play tag with:
+Crusher was too bit,
+and Beevy still had trouble with the idea of fun.
 She didn't really know any of the other bots she could see well enough to ask them to play.
 *I should have just gone home,* she thought, then jumped and squeaked as something pinched her ankle.

-"Gotcha tee hee hee,"
+"gotcha tee hee hee,"
-said a deep voice.
+said a tinny voice.
-The same words scrolled across the screen on the front of the little bot that had rolled up behind her.
+The same words scrolled across the screen on the front of the little bot that had snuck up behind her on four oversized rubber tires.

 Sindy put her hands on her hips and scowled down at it.
 "That wasn't funny, Mouse."

-"Was too."
+"was too."
 The little bot flashed a pattern of sparkles on its screen.
 It zipped back and forth,
 pleased with itself.